-In order to reward employees who remain employed with the Employer for a long period of time, the law permits a "vesting schedule" to be applied to certain contributions that your Employer makes to the Plan.
-This means that you will not be entitled ("vested") in all of the contributions until you have been employed with the Employer for a specified period of time.
+In order to reward employees who remain employed with the Employer for a long period of time, the law permits a "vesting schedule" to be applied to certain contributions that your Employer makes to the Plan and associated earnings.
+This means that you will not be entitled ("vested") in such contributions until you have been employed with the Employer for a specified period of time.